Flown spacecraft ID plates

 As the manufacturer of the Apollo Command Module, Rockwell created the identifcation plates for these spacecraft.
 The brass plates were attached to the interior structure of the spacecraft and removed by Rockwell during the post-flight inspection.
 The launch date was then added to each plate before being fixed to a specially-designed pen and pencil marble desk set produced by Sheaffer.

 Each brass plate measured 3.25" x 1.75" (82mm x 44mm) in size and was mounted on a 10" x 5" x 0.75" (25cm x 13cm x 2cm) marble desk set.

 The Apollo 8 spacecraft id plate, shown on the right, is engraved as follows:

 It is worth noting that the design of the desk set was apparently changed slightly for Apollo 16, as a lucite block containing a fragment of the spacecraft heatshield was mounted behind the ID plate.

-FLOWN availability - Three id plates were flown on each manned Command Module flight so there were a total of six CM s/c id plates flown to Earth orbit (Apollos 7 & 9), nine flown to the moon without landing (Apollos 8, 10 & 13), and eighteen flown to the lunar surface.
-Going beyong the lunar missions there were of course a further twelve scid plates flown to Earth orbit on the three manned Skylab flights and the Apollo-Soyuz Test Project mission.
+FLOWN availability - Three id plates were flown on each crewed Command Module flight so there were a total of six CM s/c id plates flown to Earth orbit (Apollos 7 & 9), nine flown to the moon without landing (Apollos 8, 10 & 13), and eighteen flown to the lunar surface.
+Going beyong the lunar missions there were of course a further twelve scid plates flown to Earth orbit on the three crewed Skylab flights and the Apollo-Soyuz Test Project mission.